-Refer to Section 5 rule 5.12 for a table of allowable items of dress, saddlery and equipment.
+Refer to Section 2 rule 2.12 for a table of allowable items of dress, saddlery and equipment.

-6.6 Chief Steward
+4.6 Chief Steward

-A Chief Steward is to be appointed for all Australian Championships and State Championships and is highly recommended for Regional & Official Events.
+A Chief Steward is to be appointed for all Australian Championships and State Championships.
 They are to be appointed from the current list of FEI accredited and Nationally accredited stewards.
-See rule 7.9 for payment of appointed Chief Stewards.
+See rule 10.9 for payment of appointed Chief Stewards.

 Where a TD is not appointed it is the Chief Steward who will undertake many of a TD's responsibilities.
+Stewards are responsible for ensuring the welfare of horses is upheld, that the rules for the event are adhered to and that events are conducted safely.

-In this role they are expected to supervise competition, training and warm-up areas, stables and other areas where horses are held, ridden or treated, as well as the field of play for competition.
-Refer further to rule 12.30 for fuller description of role.
+In this role they are expected to supervise training and warm-up areas, stables and other areas where horses are held, ridden or treated, as well as the field of play for competition.
+Refer further to rule 11.25 for fuller description of role.